antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 Additional Borg Cubes are constructed at a Borg colony by slowly allocating resources over multiple turns where progress toward Cube construction is retained.

-Place a new cube on top of any Borg colony (even one that is currently blockaded by enemy ship) adding a minimum of one resource to it to start the construction.
+To begin constructing a Cube, place an unused Cube miniature on any Borg colony (even one that is currently blockaded by enemy ship) and immediately allocate at least 1 resource toward its construction.

 Only one cube may be in construction at a time.